This information is from the Compendium of the Catechism of the Catholic Church.

 What class do I need to take?

 Both parents are required to attend a Parent Baptism Preparation class.
-The preparation class needs to be taken the month prior to the preferred Baptism date.
+The preparation class needs to be taken at least month prior to the preferred Baptism date.

 9:30 – 11:30 am